oelin/oelin/README.txt

 Hey, I'm Oelin.
 I'm currently an MSc computer science undergraduate at University College London.
-I'm a fan of penetration testing, web development and synthetic media.
-I also love cats <3.
+I'm a fan of penetration testing and theoretical statistics and cats <3.